 Welcome to the Queen City Corvette Club website

 The primary goal of our club is ownership, driving, and sharing our Corvettes with others, while establishing close friendships with people who share a passion for Corvettes.
 Our activities include car shows, overnight and day road trips, parades, poker runs, car care days, cruise-ins and high- performance driving events.
 Our overnight road trips have included various destinations like: National Corvette Museum, Corvettes at Myrtle Beach, Shelton Vineyard Wine Tour, IMSA Racing at Daytona and Virginia International Raceway (VIR) and many more day trips.
-We participated in the 5th National Corvette Museum Caravan in 2014, with our own member, Paul Mariano, as the 2014 National Chairman of the Caravan.
-The caravan marked the 20th anniversary of the opening of the museum, and drew thousands of Corvette owners from across the US and several foreign countries.

 The club’s “social activities” include BBQ’s, ice cream socials, picnics, and of course our famous Monday and Wednesday night dinner gatherings.
 These dinners give us an opportunity to gather at various restaurants throughout the greater Charlotte area, and allow us to get to know fellow members, and especially new members better.
 It also gives us an excuse to shine our cars and show them off!
 Our Wednesday group meets weekly and our Monday “Up Yonder” group meets on the last Monday of each month in the Lake Norman area.